tmonj1/misc/openssl/README.md

   * macOS mojave (LibreSSL 2.6.5)
   * run "openssl version -a" to see OpenSSL version.

+## Head first certificate generation

+1. if root-ca and server directory exist, run "rm -rf root-ca server".
+1. run "./certgen.sh"

+You will have root.pem, root.der and root.pfx in root-ca directory, and server_crt in server directory.

 ## Step-by-step procedure of certificate generation

 ### 1. Generate a private key